History of the Britannia Inn

 The Britannia Field (shown on the left in 1899) occupied the area now covered by the houses at the north of Lime Walk.
 By 1902 the days of the coaching inn were over and few horses needed stabling, and in that year the Britannia let out its field to Headington (later Oxford) United.

-In 1910 Dring the carrier started his horse-drawn coach service from Windmill Road to Oxford, and this may have been the final nail in the coffin of the Britannia, whose field was sold in 1914 for the development of the north end of Lime Walk.
+In 1910 Dring the carrier started his horse-drawn coach service from Windmill Road to Oxford, and this may have been the final nail in the coffin of the coaching side of the Britannia, whose field was sold in 1914 for the development of the north end of Lime Walk.

 The building was completely refurbished in mid–2003 and is now part of the Mitchell’s & Butler Ember Inn chain.